Jimmy Carter honoured with state funeral in Washington, DC

 Steve Ford, the grandson of President Gerald Ford, read a tribute from his grandfather, who died in 2006.
 Carter defeated Ford in 1976 but the pair, and their first ladies, became close friends, and Carter eulogised Ford at his funeral.

-Stu Eizenstat, a top White House staffer for Carter, also delivered a speech while mourners will also hear from 92-year-old Andrew Young, a former Atlanta mayor, congressman and UN ambassador during the Carter administration.
+Stu Eizenstat, a top White House staffer for Carter, also delivered a speech, as did the former president’s grandson, Jason Carter.

 After the morning service in Washington, DC, Carter’s remains, his four children and extended family will return to his home state of Georgia for an afternoon funeral.